UC-MACSS/persp-analysis/students/curran_thomas/Curran_Thomas_Final_Exam/Final Exam.md

 Tom Curran
 Final Exam
-December 5, 2017
+MACS 30000
-Perspectives on Computational Analysis
+December 6,2017

-## Digital Discrimination: The case of airbnb.com
+### Digital Discrimination: The case of airbnb.com

 ### (3 pts) Summarize the research design and explain how the research design leverages computational methods to ask and answer a question.